 At Herrman & Herrman, P.L.L.C., our brain injury lawyer Corpus Christi understands the challenges that individuals face when suffering from a brain injury.

-With over 100 years of combined experience, we have successfully represented clients and their family and help to work through the physical, emotional, mental, and financial struggle.
+With over 100 years of combined experience, we have successfully represented clients and their families and help to work through the physical, emotional, mental, and financial struggles.